-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007, and must defeat a private banker to terrorists in a high stakes game of poker at Casino Royale, Montenegro, but things are not what they seem.

 Based on the hit T.V. series.
 Jim Phelps was sent to Prague for a mission to prevent the theft of classified material.
 His wife Claire and his trusted partner Ethan Hunt were members of Phelps' team.
 Unfortunately, something went horribly wrong and the mission failed, leaving Ethan Hunt the lone survivor.
 After he reported the failed mission, Kettridge the head of the agency suspects Ethan of being the culprit for the failed mission.
 Now, Ethan uses unorthodox methods (Which includes the aid of an arms dealer going by the name "Max") to try to find who set him up and to clear his name.Written by

 36 of 43 people found this review helpful.

 Was this review helpful to you?